 HBO scored record ratings for its season premiere of its little-known and under-the-radar adaptation, Game of Thrones, however, the Emmys gave lots of Love to the pay cabler’s supposed limited series, Big Little Lies which is based on Liane Moriarty’s novel.

-There’s hope for a S2 of Big Little Lies even though a second book does not exist (yet).
+S2 of Big Little Lies starts production in 2018 even though a second book does not exist.
 That’s how well-received the limited series, starring Reese Witherspoon and Nicole Kidman, was.
 Who needs a second book?
-Get to work Liane!
+David.
+E. Kelley has written all seven episodes.
 Here’s a great Interview & Podcast with Reese Witherspoon from The Hollywood Reporter, wherein, the actor/producer details the script-to-screen process.
-Production on S2 is reported to commence Spring 2018.
 More carpool!

 Praise Be!
 Hollywood Producers, Development Executives and Agents are reading books, graphic novels and listening to podcasts in search of that fantastic Intellectual Property (IP) that can be adapted for Television.